Lecture 11: The Calendar

 The Metonic Cycle

-A particular difficulty of pure lunar calendars is that the
+A particular difficult of pure lunar calendars is that the 354d

-354d Lunar Year is about 11d short of the
+lunar year is 11d short of the 365d solar

 - 235 lunar months is almost exactly 19 solar years.